GeminiDRSoftware/GHOSTDR/astrodata_GHOST/docs/usermanuals/GHOST_UsersManual/primitives_pages/findApertures.rst

 There is a placeholder retrieval function for getting back a fitted ``polyfit`` model, but there are no primitives yet for applying this model to data.

+Future versions of this fitting procedure will include an extra polynomial describing the change in the spatial scale of the fiber images as a function of order location on the CCD.
+The current lack of such feature currently results in a slight innaccuracy of the fit on the edge of orders which are close together.
+This is due to the fact that the convolution with a fixed profile results is slight overlap at those locations.